 When I’m not at work, I enjoy trying new recipes, hosting family and friends, traveling with my partner and catching up on my favourite reality shows.
 Please don’t hesitate to reach out and connect – I truly look forward to meeting you!

-Natalia Markman (she/her), Career Services Advisor, Toronto Film School & Yorkville University
+Natalia Markman (she/her), Interim Manager of Career Services , Toronto Film School & Yorkville University

 Hi!
-I’m Natalia Markman, Career Services Advisor at Toronto Film School/Yorkville University.
-I have 6+ years of experience providing outcome focused employment counselling to clients from different walks of life.
+I’m Natalia Markman, Interim Manager of Career Services at Toronto Film School/Yorkville University.
+I have 8+ years of experience providing outcome focused employment counselling to clients from different walks of life.

 I started my career in 2016, after completing my Master’s degree in Immigration and Settlement Studies at Toronto Metropolitan University (formerly Ryerson).
 At my first job, I assisted 150+ newcomers to Canada with job searching and applications for educational programs.
 I then switched to working with groups of at-risk youth facing barriers to employment and helped them gain job search skills.
 I have delivered pre-employment workshops and ensured job readiness for 700+ young people.